 What is credit card storage?

 Credit card storage is the ability for customers to store credit cards during public side checkout for use with future purchases and balance payments.
-If in use then during the checkout process when credit card information is entered, the customer will be asked if they’d like to store that card.
+If in use, then during the checkout process when credit card information is entered, the customer will be asked if they would like to store that card.
 On future payments, stored cards will be presented for use and can be identified by name or the last four digits of the card number.
-A similar feature exists on the management side, but this requires a disclaimer for use.
+A similar feature exists on the management side, and it also requires a separate setup with MyRec staff.

 How does it work?

 Ordinarily, when a customer enters credit card information, it is submitted directly to the gateway.
 This data is not normally stored in any fashion.
 If a customer chooses to store a card, it is held within their profile at Authorize.net or MX Merchant and not within the MyRec.com system.
 Our system can use the card for payments by accessing the member profile ID, which is what enabling the CIM (customer information manager) setting in Authorize.net allows, for example.
-Our system does not read or display the credit card information, other than the last four digits, which are not stored in our system.
+Our system does not read or display the credit card information, other than the last four digits, and the credit card information is not stored in our system.

 How secure is it?